 TLDNR: Do you find a benefit aligning statement dates?
 And if so, why? (more interesting may be those actively avoiding it)

-I deliberately vary my cards (maintain activity), hence CK typically displaying multiple balances.
+I deliberately vary my spend to maintain activity on cards, hence CR typically displays multiple balances.

 Goal: Exceed 800 FICO before further CLI requests & app'g

 3. Easier time attaining the coveted AZEO for peaking your Fico.

 The only disadvantage (again, IM"H"O) is negating wider "carry/float perk" potential with multi-statement dates.

 I just leave my statement date alone lol.
 I just keep what I’m assigned when I open the account.
 I can see both sides.
 The convenience and organization of having them all cut on the same day IS appealing, but a lot of people prefer that safety cushion of having time between necessary payments.

 Definitely just a personal preference, and I personally just don’t think much about it.

 Interesting question.
 I leave mine as they are.
 Your thread title reminded me of what I consider to be silly advice given to people who receive all or most of their income from Social Security retirment or survior benefits.
 The former payment date of the third of each month has been changed to second, third, or fouth Wednesdy of the month.
 SSI, SSDI are still paid on the first or second of each month respectively.